There’s an old recipe…

 - What do the families expect from a wedding?
 Will there be major problems if you want to do something different?

 - Do either of you have religious beliefs that affect your hopes for a wedding?
 Do you know what your faith requires?
+Are you planning an interfaith wedding and, if so, what are the implications?

 - What kind of budget limitations do you expect to have?
 If the budget is really, really tight, what elements would be most important to each of you?